VishalP227/VishalP227/README.md

 - 👋 Hey, I'm Vishal Patil, known as @VishalP227 on Github.
-- 🌱 I'm 2nd year graduate student pursuing my Master's at the University of Southern California with a major in Electrical and Computer Engineering.
+- 🌱 I'm graduate student pursuing Master's at the University of Southern California majoring in Machine Learning and Data Science.
-- 💞️ I'm enthusiastic about collaborating on projects related to autonomous driving research, Computer Vision, Data Science, and all things software—I thrive when working with code!
+- 💞️ I'm enthusiastic about collaborating on projects related to NLP, Computer Vision, Data Science, Data Analytics and all things data; I thrive being creative!
-- 📫 How to reach me - LinkedIn: https://www.linkedin.com/in/vshlpatil/
+- 📫 How to reach me - LinkedIn: https://www.linkedin.com/in/vshlpatil/  Email: vshlpatil227@gmail.com, vspatil@usc.edu

 <!---
 VishalP227/VishalP227 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.